Teddy bears and plush stuffed animals are a cornerstone of most childhood beds and bedrooms.

 If you have the same teddy bear you slept with as a child, you can flood your mind with happy memories at bedtime, which can be invaluable for sleep.

-Transport yourself back to a time before you had to worry about bills, jobs, houses, and other adult concerns, and you are likely to enter a state of meditative mindfulness.
+Transport yourself back to a time before you had to worry about bills, jobs, houses, and other adult concerns, and you’re likely to enter a state of meditative mindfulness.

-Taking your mind off everyday stressors enhances your chances of a good night’s sleep.
+Taking your mind off everyday stressors enhances the chances of a good night’s sleep.

 Managing Trauma and Mental Health Concerns

-We have been at pains to explain that there is nothing wrong with sleeping with stuffed animals as an adult, and we stand by that.
+We explain that there is nothing wrong with sleeping with stuffed animals as an adult.
 It would be remiss not to point out that emotional attachment to such objects can have roots in mental health concerns.

 Some adults also use stuffed animals to self-soothe following childhood trauma.
 Licensed therapists use stuffed animals to help traumatized young people love and care for something else – and, by extension, themselves.
 This practice can last into adulthood.